ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-amhill312/writing/proposals/show_proposal_one.md

 ## 🔬 Show Details

-TODO: Provide all of the required details for your podcast episode.

-TODO: Make sure that your title follows the format `[Name of Guest] on [Name of Topic]`.

 - **Title**: Economics
 - **Host**: Anna Hill
 - **Guest**: Professor Ormiston

 ## 📝 Show Objectives

-TODO: Provide a list of of at least three objectives for the podcast episode.

 - **Objective One**: Highlight the importance of studying economics in today's world.
 - **Objective Two**: Explore the various career opportunities available through majoring in economics.
 - **Objective Three**: Discuss the skills and knowledge gained through an economics degree and how they ar aplicable across many platforms and industries.

 ## 📚 Sample Questions

-TODO: Provide a list of of at least three sample questions that the host will ask the guest.

-TODO: Provide a justification for why asking this question will achieve one of the stated objectives for the podcast episode.

 - **Question One**: What are some key concepts in economics that are relevant to everyday life?
 - **Question Two**: Can you discuss the range of jobs available to an individual with an Economics degree?